-In the United States, school bus accidents are somewhat of a rarity, and thankfully we don’t hear about children being injured in devastating crashes too often – especially when you consider that about 22 million kids ride school buses every day in the U.S. Overall, the data shows us that school buses are generally a safe option for transporting children, but the reality is that accidents do happen and children do get hurt as a result.
+In the United States, school bus accidents are somewhat of a rarity, and thankfully we don’t hear about children being injured in devastating crashes too often – especially when you consider that some 480,000 school buses carry 25 million kids each day.
+That’s more than half of America’s schoolchildren.

 School Bus Accident Statistics

-Types of Injuries from School Bus Accidents
+Injuries From School Bus Accidents

 Besides a vehicle-to-vehicle school bus accident, there are many ways that children can be injured while riding the school bus.

 Roughly 17,000 children under the age of 19 visit emergency rooms each year for injuries associated with school buses, according to School Transportation News.
 More than 40 percent of all school bus injuries are a result of a vehicular accidents – collisions between a school bus and another vehicle, according to a 2006 report by the Center for Innovation in Pediatric Practice.